openela/openela-documentation/README.md

 This project is open for contributions and contributions are very welcome.
 For contributions, please follow the [Contribution guidelines for this project](CONTRIBUTING.md).

+## Legal Notices

+The registered trademark Linux® is used pursuant to a sublicense from the Linux Foundation, the exclusive licensee of Linus Torvalds, owner of the mark on a world­wide basis

 ## License